Rodio346/mythical-javascript/README.md

 ### Execution Context Stack

 Every code is evaluated in its execution context and by EC we talk about the properites/methods in which Javascript code has access.
+In simpler words it is the internal javascript construct to track execution of a function or the global code which is defined by the ECMAScript spec.
+At the same time we refer it as an environment in which javascript code is executed.
 Generally there are 3 types of ECMAScript code used:

+Keywords: Control flow and order of execution

 1. Global code - There is always 1 global context
 2. Function Code - For every call of a function there is new function execution context
 3. Eval code - For each call of `eval` function there is new `eval` execution context

+Later in ES2015+ there is another code type introduced which is:<br>
+4. Module code

 Now execution context may activate another context like function calling another function and this is handled by execution context stack.<br>
 Context which activate another context is called `caller` and the one which is being called is `callee`.
 Whenever a caller activates a callee then the caller suspends its execution and passes the control flow to the callee.
 Now Callee is pushed onto the stack and become running execution context.
 Once it ends, it returns control to the caller.

 In ECMAScript, the program runtime is presented as the execution context (EC) stack where top of the stack is an active context.<br>

+Now one good question which can be asked is why stack is used in Javascript ?
+Well thats because Javascript is a <b>single threaded environment</b> and only one code is execute at a time.

+Personal note: ES6 feature update i guess:<br>
+Every execution context has an associated lexical environment.

+> Lexical environment: A lexical environment is a structure used to define association between identifiers appearing in the context with their values.
+Each environment can have a reference to an optional parent environment.

+In short environment is a storage of variables, functions and classes defined in a scope.

-An execution context can be represented as a simple object with properties which is called as context state to track the execution progress by:
+Now during ES3, An execution context can be represented as a simple object with properties which is called as context state to track the execution progress.

 #### 1. Variable Object: vars, function declarations (no expressions), arguments<br>
 > A variable object is a container of data associated with the execution context.
 It’s a special object that stores variables and function declarations defined in the context.